khaldi-med/thejsway/notes.md

 * The json() method of the HTTP Response object returns a promise that resolves with the result of parsing the response text as JSON.

+### Database

+* MongoDB is a NoSQL database that stores the data in BSON format.
+The full form of BSON is Binary JSON and it is quite similar to JSON
+  (JavaScript Object Notation).

+* REST APIs, also known as RESTful endpoints, are the way the modern internet works in most cases.
+In the Internet, there is a client which nowadays is mostly a browser or a mobile app.

+* There are four basic REST APIs - POST, GET, PUT, and DELETE.
+They are used to perform the CRUD (Create, Read, Update, Delete) operation on a database.